 How to Treat Dry Eye

 Artificial tears can provide relief for mild dry eye.
 Make sure to use only preservative-free drops.
-Consult Dr. Santrell Hart-Moreland to get more information on the ideal treatment for your dry eyes.
+Consult Dr. Santrell Hart-Moreland & Dr. Ayana Robateau to get more information on the ideal treatment for your dry eyes.

 We can run simple diagnostic tests to determine the cause of dry eye and evaluate your tear quality.
 If you wear contact lenses, the optometrist can recommend different types of lenses made from materials that retain more moisture.

-Schedule an eye exam with Dr. Santrell Hart-Moreland at Elevated Eyecare today and talk to us about your focusing issues and dry eye concerns.
+Schedule an eye exam with Dr. Santrell Hart-Moreland & Dr. Ayana Robateau at Elevated Eyecare today and talk to us about your focusing issues and dry eye concerns.

-Visit our practice if you are from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+Visit our practice if you are from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.